MaramNaqeeb/Mastering_JavaScript_in_20_Days/Day3.md

 # Arrays and Variables
 In this file, I will define what array is and what methods we can use to deal with arrays.

-Also, I will demonstrate the differences between arrays and strings, let and const, and between push and concat.
+Also, I will demonstrate the differences between arrays and strings, let and const, push and concat, and between mutable and immutable values.

 ## Arrays
 An array can be defined as keep multiple values together in a single collection(list).